-Identifying as gay/lesbian or SGL is not the same kind of identity as identifying as transgender.
-Gay, lesbian, and SGL are all sexual orientations and are words used to describe the way a person feels attraction towards others.
-Transgender is a gender identity and is a word used to describe the way a person understands their body and themselves, mentally.
-That means a transgender person can also be gay, lesbian, or SGL.
-A gay, lesbian, or SGL person might be transgender.
-But they are not interchangeable words or identities.
+Identifying as gay, lesbian, or SGL is not the same kind of identity as identifying as transgender.
+Gay, lesbian, and SGL are all sexual/romantic identities and are words used to describe the way a person feels attraction.
+Transgender is a gender identity and is a word used to describe the way a person understands their body in a social context.
+That means a transgender person can also be SGL, gay, lesbian.
+A lesbian, SGL, or gay person might also identify as transgender.
+However, they are not interchangeable words or identities.
 If a transgender person identifies as "male" and is attracted to other men, they might identify as gay or SGL.
 If a transgender person identifies as "female" and is attracted to men and women, they might identify as bisexual.

-Is a trans\ woman actually a woman or a man?
+Is a trans woman actually a woman or a man?

-A trans\ woman is a person who was assigned "male" at birth, but identifies as female.
+A trans woman is a person who identifies as female and was assigned "male" at birth.
 You should always use language that is supportive of how the person identifies, not what you think their body looks like.
 If a person identifies as female, she is female - regardless of what body parts she has or does not have.

-Is a trans\ man actually a woman or a man?
+Is a trans man actually a woman or a man?

-A trans\ man is a person who was assigned "female" at birth, but identifies as male.
+A trans man is a person who identifies as male and was assigned "female" at birth.
 You should always use language that is supportive of how the person identifies, not what you think their body looks like.
 If a person identifies as male, he is male - regardless of what body parts he has or does not have.